 For Home Births:

-Have your midwife place your placenta into the plain Ziploc bag, squeeze out the excess air, and then have her place it into the biohazard Ziploc bag and squeeze out the excess air and seal.
+For our Nationwide clients, have your midwife place your placenta into the plain Ziploc bag, squeeze out the excess air, and then have her place it into the biohazard Ziploc bag and squeeze out the excess air and seal.
 Then place the bagged placenta directly into the freezer right away.

 Will the hospital release my placenta to me?

 The hospitals all have policies that allow for a mom to take her healthy placenta home with her for any reason (cultural, religious, nutrition, etc.) However, some hospitals are much more placenta friendly than others.
 The way to ensure the best placenta release outcome is to be prepared if necessary to continue to request the release of your placenta.
 Some hospitals may try to convince you not to keep your placenta, or tell you that it needs to be tested in pathology (because they know you cannot keep it once it is sent to pathology).
 You can simply deny any testing they suggest to the placenta if you wish, and continue to ask for the release of your placenta.
 It’s also a good idea to not let it out of your sight, and to have your spouse or family member take possession of it immediately after birth to avoid this issue.
 We have encapsulated placentas from all of our area hospitals, so if you have specific questions/concerns regarding your particular hospital for delivery please contact us and we can discuss.
 They may require you to sign a standard release form to have it released into your possession.